dawnfield-institute/fracton/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![Development Status](https://img.shields.io/badge/status-alpha-orange.svg)](https://github.com/dawnfield-institute/fracton)

+---

+> **📢 Project Status Update (October 2025)**
+> Due to increased work commitments over the next 2 months, all roadmaps are temporarily paused.
+The project is **not frozen**—work continues behind the scenes—but updates and documentation will be delayed.
+Expected to resume regular updates in December 2025.
+Thank you for your patience and continued interest.

+---

 ## Overview

 Fracton is a domain-specific computational modeling language designed for infodynamics research and recursive field-aware systems.
 It provides a unified substrate for modeling emergent intelligence, entropy dynamics, and bifractal computation patterns.